CM Kids' Choice Summer Camp - FAQs

 Q: What is your refund / cancellation policy?

-A: We charge a flat $350 per week ($300 for early bird pricing) per child regardless of how many days that week your child attends camp.
+A: We charge a flat $300 per week per child regardless of how many days that week your child attends camp.

-- 50% refund if you cancel two weeks before camp session
+50% refund if you cancel by two weeks before camp session

 Q: Can I set up a payment plan to pay for camp?